Modi meets Danish PM; discusses bilateral co-op as well as matters of regional and global interests | Law-Order

 ''Prime Minister Modi appreciated the positive contribution of Danish companies in India to our flagship programmes.
 Prime Minister Frederiksen highlighted the positive role of Indian companies in Denmark,” it said.

-Both leaders lauded the expanding people-to-people ties between the two countries, and welcomed the Declaration of Intent on a migration and mobility partnership, it added.
+Both leaders lauded the expanding people-to-people ties between the two countries, it added.

 Frederiksen gave a tour of her official residence to Modi and showed the painting he gifted her during her last India visit.
 It is a Pattachitra painting from Odisha.